George Kirby makes his MLB debut for Mariners with large and loud cheering section

-Even with more than 30,000 fans creating its usual din in the Sunday sunshine, it didn’t take long for people at T-Mobile Park to realize where the family and friends of George Kirby were sitting for his Major League Baseball debut.
+Even with more than 30,000 fans creating their usual din in the Sunday, May 8, sunshine, it didn’t take long for people at T-Mobile Park to realize where the family and friends of George Kirby were sitting for his Major League Baseball debut.

-A boisterous group of more than 30 people, including his parents, two sisters, aunts and uncles and about a 15-20 of his former teammates form high school and Elon University made their presence known from the first pitch until well after he finished with six shutout innings in the Mariners 2-1 win.
+A boisterous group of more than 30 people, including his parents, two sisters, aunts and uncles and about 15 to 20 of his former teammates from high school and Elon University made their presence known from the first pitch until well after he finished with six shutout innings in the Mariners’ 2-1 win.

 “They made a promise to me,” Kirby said.
 “They said, ‘The day you get called up, we’re going to be there.’
 They kept their promise.
 Pretty awesome.”